gvwilson/thirdbit/src/fiction/iffy/index.md

 hidden in half a hectare of dark pines.
 Iffy slowed as they approached the trees.
-"Aint' never been in a forest before," she confessed when Ignacio looked at her quizzically.
+"Aint' never been in a forest before," she confessed when Edson looked at her quizzically.

 He nodded and held out his hand.
 She hesitated a moment,